Skip to main content

 Can we identify the number of repeats?

-For most repeat expansions (but not all), it is possible to accurately calculate the number of repeats using current molecular techniques, and this number is usually included in the laboratory report.
-Myotonic dystrophy type 1 is an example of a situation in which this is not routinely possible, as repeat sizes above 150 are very challenging to size accurately.
+For most repeat expansions (but not all), it is possible to accurately calculate the number of repeats in blood-derived DNA using current molecular techniques, and this number may be included in the laboratory report.
+Myotonic dystrophy type 1 is an example of a situation in which this is not routinely possible, as repeat sizes above 130 are challenging to size accurately.

 Although repeat size is important, it does not correlate with sufficient accuracy to predict symptom onset, disease progression or severity.
 For example, the presence of a C9orf72 expansion does not predict whether an individual will develop frontotemporal dementia or amyotrophic lateral sclerosis/motor neurone disease, or both conditions, or if they will be entirely unaffected during their lifetime.